Eliot-RUIZ/automation/README.md

 ## Automation of usual statistical tests

+The BaseR packages as well as the numerous external packages provide an extraordinary diversity of functions coding for statistical tests and associated operations, and allows to test the association between variables in almost every specific cases.
+However, this powerful tool requires a great knowledge of inferential statistics in order to use it fully and correctly.
+Indeed, finding the right statistical test with all its assumptions and associated computations, and finding how to run such analysis can be very tedious and complex in R. Even running a complete analysis requires a lot of coding lines, which increase the risk of making errors.
+Finally, reporting all the results in a correct and compact format for a scientific report (APA format) is also very cumbersome!

+Doing all of that can takes days of hardwork when analysing a big dataset.
+I therefore decided to code a function running a complete analysis in a few seconds, and displaying the results in a format enabling to simply copy and paste it in a report.

+The function *auto_stats* aims at choosing the appropriate statistical test for the data provided by the user.
+The data could consist in an independant variable (Y) explained by 0 to 2 factors (X).
+After checking each assumptions, the function compute the main test and all usually associated tasks (e.g. effect size, post-hoc tests, interaction plot).
 ```r
 ### Actual default values ###
 auto_stats = function(data, Y, X1 = NULL, X2 = NULL, paired = "none", ID = NULL, digits = 3)
 ```

-The function *auto_stats* aims at choosing the appropriate statistical test for the data provided by the user.

-The data could consist in an independant variable (Y) explained by 0 to 2 factors (X).

-After checking each assumptions, the function compute the main test and all usually associated tasks (e.g. effect size, post-hoc tests, interaction plot).

 It then returns all the results in APA format to ease insertion in a text document, except for the post-hoc analysis results.
 The output is separated in 5 sections:
+  - (Contigency table used -> for qualitative Y only)
   - Assumptions
   - Main test
   - Effect size and related
   - Post-Hoc analysis
   - Messages

 The last section is of major importance since many different messages have been implemented in the function for transparency of the analysis (e.g. advices, problems with the data).

-Currently, this function is still in the making but will be functionnal in the next few days.
+Currently, this function is still in the making but it will be functionnal in the next few days.

-For more transparency due to the length of the function (approximately 1500 lines of code), I created on Xmind the decision tree the algorithm follows, for the statistical part.
+For more transparency due to the length of the function (approximately 1500 lines of code yet), I created on Xmind the decision tree the algorithm follows, for the statistical part.

 This decision tree can be viewed online following this link: http://www.xmind.net/m/3QZV9X